Android 17: Everything We Know About Google's Latest OS Update

 Android 17's dessert name is Cinnamon Bun.
 For those unaware, a cinnamon bun is made by rolling sweet dough with a cinnamon-sugar filling, slicing it into spirals and baking until golden.
 Google may have stopped publicly branding Android versions with dessert names years ago, but internally, the tradition lives on.

 Each version still gets a dessert-themed codename in alphabetical order.
-With Android 16, Google reset the naming scheme back to “B” and dubbed it Baklava, and now we move on to C, which could be Cinnamon Bun.
+With Android 16, Google reset the naming scheme back to “B” and dubbed it Baklava, and now we move on to C, which is Cinnamon Bun.
 Why not start with A?
 Because some of the Android 14 QPR builds started with "A".
 So, to avoid branch conflict, Google went with "B".

 illustration of the Android 17 logo with abstract elements in the background